Unboxed-Software/solana-course/content/transfer-hook.md

-If you made your own program in Anchor, you should get the IDLs in the `target/idl` folder.
-And to make it even easier, if you are inside the anchor project and you are writing tests or client code you can access the methods directly from `anchor.workspace.program_name.method`:
+If you made your own program in Anchor, the IDLs will be in the `target/idl` folder after compilation.
+Inside tests or client code you can access the methods directly from `anchor.workspace.program_name.method`: